Dricecrushme/content/files/en-us/learn/css/building_blocks/values_and_units/index.md

 The key thing to remember is that each property has a defined list of allowed value types, and each value type has a definition explaining what the values are.
 You can then look up the specifics here on MDN.

-For example, understanding that [`<image>`](/en-US/docs/Web/CSS/image) also allows you to create a color gradient is useful but perhaps non-obvious knowledge to have!
+For example, understanding that [`<image>`](/en-US/docs/Web/CSS/image) also allows you to create a color gradient is useful but perhaps non-obvious knowledge to https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and--syntax!

 {{PreviousMenuNext("Learn/CSS/Building_blocks/Overflowing_content", "Learn/CSS/Building_blocks/Sizing_items_in_CSS", "Learn/CSS/Building_blocks")}}